 Your employer's workers' compensation insurance company will make many decisions about your claim – from allowing or rejecting your claim, to authorizing medical treatment, to many other decisions.
 If you feel that the insurer is being unreasonable, you can file a formal complaint with the IIC.

-After a complaint is filed, the IIC will appoint one or more Commissioners (or Referees) to conduct a trial-like hearing and to issue a written hearing decision.
 If you disagree with the decision you can ask the IIC, within 20 days, to reconsider the decision.
 If you are still dissatisfied, you may file an appeal with the Idaho Supreme Court within 42 days.